Zahoor58/Multinomial_Bernoulli_pythonNB/README.md

 ## Multinomial and Bernoulli Naive Bayes
-For understanding Multinomial and Bernoulli Naive Bayes, we will take a few sentences and classify them in two different classes.
-Each sentence will represent one document.
+For understanding Multinomial and Bernoulli Naive Bayes, I Have took a few sentences and classify them in two different classes.
+Each sentence is  represent one document.
 In real world examples, every sentence could be a document, such as a mail, or a news article, a book review, a tweet etc.

-The analysis and mathematics involved doesn’t depend on the type of document we use.
-Therefore we have chosen a set of small sentences to demonstrate the calculation involved and to drive in the concept.
+The analysis and mathematics involved doesn’t depend on the type of document I used.
+Therefore I have chosen a set of small sentences to demonstrate the calculation involved and to drive in the concept.
 Let us first look at the sentences and their classes.
-We have kept these sentences in file example_train.csv.
+I have kept these sentences in file example_train.csv.
 Test sentences have been put in the file example_test.csv. import numpy as np import pandas as pd import sklearn